sike25/interpretability/06_Interaction_And_Collaboration/strobelt.md

 1. The SEQ2SEQ-VIS tool does not seem applicable to sequence-to-sequence models that do not follow the five stages as laid out.
 2. The SEQ2SEQ-VIS requires non-trivial modifications to the model.

-**What are some significant follow up work from this paper?
-How do they differ from this paper?**

 **New Terms**:
 1. beam search
 2. nlp pathway